• Lagami Church of the Savior

 This large, two-story single nave church with annexes on the western side (on both levels) is located in the village of Lagami, historically part of the Mestia community.
 With its complex architectural structure, the building reflects multiple phases of construction, creating a clear picture of how its current form evolved.
 Notably, apart from Lagami, only one other two-story church is known in Upper Svaneti—a later example, the Taringzel-Zagari Church in Tsvirmi.

-Lagami is also significant for preserving the identity of the donor and painter responsible for the church’s upper murals.
+Lagami is also significant for preserving the identity of the donors – Shalva and Neke Kirkishliani.
+Shalva commissioned transformation of the church into its present form and Neke is the donor of upper church’s interior and exterior mural decoration.
 An inscription next to a donor portrait in the upper church interior tells us:

-“May God forgive Shalva Qirkishliani, the builder of this church.
-May God forgive his brother Neke, who painted this church.”
+“May God grant forgiveness to Shalva Qirkishliani, the builder of this church.
+May God grant forgiveness to his brother Neke, he painted this church.”

-This clearly reflects the contributions of Shalva and Neke Qirkishliani.
-Furthermore, Shalva Qirkishliani is also known as the donor of the second layer of murals in the Church of Jgragi in the village of Svipi, within the Phari community, as indicated by another donor portrait preserved there.
+This clearly reflects the contributions of Shalva and Neke Kirkishliani.
+Furthermore, Shalva Kirkishliani is also known as the donor of the second layer of murals in the Church of Jgragi in the village of Svipi, within the Pari community, as indicated by his donor portrait preserved there.

 The murals in the Lagami churches reflect the artistic work of several different periods, making the complex particularly remarkable.
 The oldest paintings are in the lower church: